MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

 - The time for initial metadata download is determined by the number of total tables in offline-enabled app modules.
 Make sure to enable only those tables and app modules for offline that are necessary to optimize the experience for end users.

 - Ensure that any view that you want to work in offline doesn’t reference the tables that are not offline enabled.
-For example, assuming Account is in the offline profile, then an Account view that references the primary contact when Contact is not in the profile will not be available.
+For example, assuming Account is in the offline profile, then an Account view that references the primary contact when Contact is not in the profile isn't available.

 - Changes to a user’s security privileges are updated during the next synchronization cycle.
-Until that time, users can continue to access data according to their previous security privileges, but any changes they make will be validated during the synchronization to the server.
-If they no longer have privileges to make changes for a row, they will receive an error and the row won’t be created, updated, or deleted.
+Until that time, users can continue to access data according to their previous security privileges, but any changes they make are validated during the synchronization to the server.
+If they no longer have privileges to make changes for a row, they receive an error and the row won’t be created, updated, or deleted.

 - Any changes to a user’s privilege to view a row won’t take effect on the mobile device until the next synchronization cycle.